 I’m sure my experiences as a child are quite similar to yours.
 Growing up with a bona fide sense of wonder; thrown into this unfamiliar world with no instruction manual.
 Life is a beautiful journey in which we find our own personal truths; discovering for ourselves what truly matters in life.
 What brings us joy?

 We all share one thing in common: a longing for genuine fulfillment in our lives.
 We’re taught from quite a young age what will give our lives meaning.
 We’re flooded with tales of romantic love, rags to riches stories, perfect beauty and global fame.
 What will people remember me for when I die?
 What makes my life meaningful?

 Our lives are interconnected by this mutual search for fulfillment.
 We are born into the world with an intrinsic sense of purpose.
-And no matter our race, gender, social status or income, we all have traversed the weary path of understanding; coming to terms with who we are.
-I can confidently speak for the majority of us when I say that our journeys aren’t nearly over.
+And no matter our race, gender, social status, we all have traversed the weary path of understanding; coming to terms with who we are.
+And our journeys aren’t nearly over.

 We’re all one-of-a-kind, born into unique environments with unique predispositions.
 This context has a tremendous influence on our growth as individuals.
 So why are we so slow to consider the environment we’ve all grown up in?
 The early experiences we’ve had as children trying to find our place in the world.
 All culminating into the soul searching, inner turmoil, sought dreams and brokenness of the person next to us?
 Just like me and you.

 No matter how different our brothers and sisters seem from us, we’re just playing with the cards we’ve been given.

 Through maturity we gain a fresh perspective on our individual flaws and capabilities, our obstacles and opportunities.
 We develop an image of our ideal self and strive towards it.
 We strive towards something we feel like we can achieve, because deep down we all just want to be happy.
 We want to successfully reach our shared goal: to live fulfilling lives.